DragonKnightOfBreeze/Breeze-Framework/README.md

 # Modules

 * breeze-core: Core module.
-Provide extensions for strings, collections and so on, provide basic generators, annotations, enums and interfaces.
+Provide extensions for strings, collections and so on, provide basic annotations, enums and interfaces.
 * breeze-data: Data module.
-Provide dsls,wrapped loaders & dumpers for json, yaml, xml, properties and so on.
+Provide dsls, wrapped loaders & dumpers for json, yaml, xml, properties and so on.
 * breeze-dream: Daydream module.
 Include many fantasy elements, you shall have no chance to use it.
 * breeze-game: Game-basics module.
 Provide some platform-independent implementations for game applications
 * breeze-spring-boot: Extensions for Spring Boot.